gcpinckert/ls170_171/study_guide/tcp_udp.md

   - Handing duplication (ensures duplicate data is eliminated)
 - Network reliability is implemented by TCP in the Transport Layer.
 - Lower level protocols are inherently unreliable, because they drop corrupted data with no protocols for replacement or retrieval.

+### What is pipelining?

+- Sending multiple messages at once, without waiting for an acknowledgement.
+- This is necessary because if each data transmission must _stop and wait_ for an acknowledgement too much time is spent waiting for the recipient's acknowledgment, which contributes greatly to latency.
+- Pipelining transmissions can mitigate the latency added by additional waiting time, specifically with regards to the acknowledgement required in TCP and the three way handshake.
+- This ensures that TCP is reliable but also as efficient as possible.

+## TCP

+### What is TCP?

+What is the TCP protocol and what services does it provide?

+- Transmission Control Protocol operates in the Transport Layer
+- It is a connection-oriented protocol that ensures reliable data transfer between applications on top of the unreliable channel of the lower-layer protocols.
+- It provides both _multiplexing_ services, enabling end-to-end communication between processes, and provides features such as the TCP Handshake process that ensure network reliability.
+- TCP Data is encapsulated into a PDU called a TCP segment, which provides five main services:
+  - Multiplexing through source and destination port numbers
+  - Error detection through a checksum
+  - In-order deliver, handling data loss, and handling data duplication through sequence and acknowledgment numbers
+  - Flow control through window size data
+  - Congestion avoidance through dynamic adjustment of flow according to data loss

+Higher Level / More abstract:

+Transmission Control Protocol is a protocol that operates within the Transport Later.
+It provides multiplexing, or end-to-end communication between multiple processes over the single channel provided by IP, via port numbers.
+It also has features that ensure reliability.
+It uses a three-way handshake to establish dedicated communication connections and this ensures data integrity, de-duplication, in-order delivery, and retransmission of lost data.
+The complexity of this process can cause significant latency overhead.
+To mitigate this and to be as efficient as possible, TCP provides flow control and congestion avoidance.

+### TCP Handshake

+What are the steps for the three-way handshake?
+What is its purpose?

+- The TCP handshake is used for _establishing dedicated and reliable connections_ between processes over the network.
+- First the sender sends a `SYN` segment, which ostensibly asks if the receiver is ready to receive.
+- Upon receipt of the `SYN` segment, the receiver sends back a `SYN ACK` segment, indicating that it received the previous message and ensuring its messages are also being received.
+- Finally, upon receiving the `SYN ACK`, the original sender sends an `ACK` segment, indicating it is also receiving messages from the receiver, and the connection can be (and subsequently is) established.
+- This not only ensures a reliable connection between both devices, but synchronizes sequence numbers that will be used during the connection.
+- It is this aspect of TCP that enables network reliability, that is, handling data loss through message acknowledgement, and ensuring in order delivery and de-duplication via the synchronized segment numbers.

+### TCP Disadvantages

+What are the disadvantages of TCP?

+- TCP provides reliability at the cost of speed (that is, its reliability functions can contribute greatly to latency)
+- First, there is added overhead due to the need of establishing a connection with the three-way handshake, which can add up to two round trip times.
+- There is also the possibility of additional delays due to Head-of-Line blocking as a result of in-order delivery.
+  - Because TCP provides in-order delivery of segments, a single segment that has a delay (say, due to being dropped and retransmitted) can "hold up" the other segments behind it in the buffer.
+  - This can lead to increased queuing delay.
+- It's not as flexible as other Transport Layer protocols such as UDP.

+### Flow Control

+What is flow control?

+- Provided by TCP, flow control helps to ensure that data is transmitted as efficiently as possible.
+- This, in turn, helps to mitigate the increased latency inherent in TCP connections.
+- Flow control is used to prevent the sender from overwhelming the receiver with too much data all at once.
+- It is implemented via the _window_ field of the TCP segment header.
+  - The _window_ header contains data sent by the receiver letting the sender know the maximum amount of data it can accept at any given time.
+  - This number is dynamically generates, and therefore the receiver can lower the amount if the buffer is getting full, and the sender will respond accordingly.

+### Congestion Avoidance

+What is congestion avoidance?

+- Congestion avoidance is a service provided by TCP that attempts to prevent network congestion, a situation in which more data is being transmitted than there is capacity.
+- To implement this, TCP uses data loss as a feedback mechanism to determine how "congested" the network is, by tracking how many retransmissions are required.
+- A lot of data loss, or a lot of retransmissions, indicates there is more data on the network than there is capacity to process that data.
+- TCP will take this as a sign to reduce the size of the transmission window, that is, it will send less data along the given channel.
+- This is to make data transmission as efficient as possible to mitigate the latency overhead inherent in TCP connections.